At 20, the International Space Station remains a stellar success story

 One-of-a-kind laboratory

-Over nearly two decades, the ISS has played a unique role in the scientific world as both an orbiting laboratory and earth observatory.
-Much of the science and innovation done on the space station has had benefits for regular people on the surface of the globe.
+Over nearly two decades, the ISS has played a unique role in the scientific world as both an orbiting laboratory and Earth observatory.
+Much of the science and innovation done on the space station have had benefits for regular people on the surface of the globe.

 Technology designed to test water quality aboard the station has also led to a mobile app to keep track of water quality in locations worldwide.
 Imagery taken from the ISS and elsewhere in orbit is also used to assist in natural disaster recovery.

 One of the better known long-term experiments aboard the space station was the year-long investigation into the effects of living in space involving twin astronauts Mark and Scott Kelly.
-Scott lived for a full year on the ISS while his twin brother Mark stayed on the surface.
-Changes to both brothers were tracked meticulously to record how life in space impacts the human body.
+Scott lived for about a year on the ISS while his twin brother Mark stayed on the surface.
+Changes to both brothers were tracked meticulously to record how life in space affects the human body.

 Life aboard the space station might sound a little uncomfortable with the lack of gravity, close quarters and required two hours of exercise per day, but Stott describes it as "the most comfortable I've ever been."